marcus-hugo/base-apparel-coming-soon-master/README-template.md

 ### What I learned
 How to use basic form validation with HTML.
 How to structure the form for submitting an email address.
+Using multiple filters during hover state.

 ### Continued development
 More practice with Grid.